-The Washington State University (WSU) Creamery/Food Science Scholarship was created by setting aside a portion of all cheese and ice cream sales from the WSU Creamery for the purpose of supporting undergraduate students majoring in food science at Washington State University.
-The scholarship was established in 2008.
+The Washington State University Creamery and Food Science Scholarship was established in 2008 by setting aside a portion of all cheese and ice cream sales from the WSU Creamery to support undergraduate students majoring in food science at WSU.
 Scholarship awards will be determined with the interest rate paid on the endowment.

-2. Applications will be solicited in the spring semester each year.
-To be considered, students must complete the WSU Creamery/Food Science Scholarship application in full.
-Attachments may also be submitted, but a completed application form must be submitted.
+- Applications will be solicited in the spring semester each year.
+To be considered, students must complete the scholarship application in full (form is below).

-4. To receive the scholarship, students must be enrolled in 12-18 credits each semester at WSU.
-If credits drop below 12 credits the student will lose the scholarship.
+- To receive the scholarship, students must be enrolled in 12-18 credits at WSU each semester.
+If a student drops below 12 credits, they will lose the scholarship.

-5. Students awarded the scholarship can renew the scholarship up to 3 times (for a total of 4 years) with the maintenance of a 3.0 GPA or higher, continued full-time enrollment in food science major, and an advisor in the food science discipline.
+- Students who are awarded the scholarship can renew it up to three times (for a total of four years) with the maintenance of a 3.0 GPA or higher, continued full-time enrollment in a food science major, and an advisor in the food science discipline.

 The scholarship will be awarded for both the fall and spring semesters only.
 Student recipients will receive their scholarship through WSU Scholarship Services to be applied to their tuition and living expenses.